How to Reduce a Felony to Misdemeanor?

 - Your personal background

-What are the Benefits and the Drawbacks of Reducing a Felony Conviction
+What are the Benefits/Drawbacks of Reducing a Felony Conviction?

 The benefits of reducing a felony conviction to a misdemeanor are numerous.
 Firstly, you can honestly and truthfully say that you are not a convicted felon.
 You become more desirable for companies when seeking employment and you also become eligible for certain professional licenses that are only available to non-convicted felons.
 You are also able to serve on a jury and you might be able to have your California gun rights restored.